Fernwayer logoFERNWAYER

 What to bring?

-Comfortable walking shoes, weather-appropriate clothing, and a camera or smartphone to capture the sights.
+Olga has designed the route to ensure you’re mostly walking flat or downhill.
+That said, please bring comfortable walking shoes, weather-appropriate clothing, and a camera or smartphone to capture the sights.

 Where is this located?